Western Sydney Wanderers FC: Records

 Mark Bridge currently holds the team record for total number of games played with 141 matches.
 Nikolai Topor-Stanley has the second most appearances for the club with 125 matches.
 Brendon Santalab is the third most capped player with 114 matches.

 Western Sydney Wanderers all-time highest goalscorer in all competitions is Brendon Santalab with 41 goals.
 The player with the second most goals scored for Wanderers is Mark Bridge, who has scored 38 goals for the club, followed by Oriol Riera with 31 goals scored in all competitions.

 Wanderers highest home A-League attendance at Parramatta Stadium is 19,627 for a Sydney Derby match on 16 January 2016, whilst the club's highest attendance in any competition at Parramatta Stadium is 20,053, set in the 2014 AFC Champions League Final first leg against Al-Hilal FC.
 The highest home attendance at any stadium for Western Sydney Wanderers is 61,880 for a Sydney Derby match at Stadium Australia on Saturday 9 October 2016.

 Team records

 Season-by-season record

-This is a partial list of the last five seasons the Wanderers have participated in.
+This is a partial list overview of the last five seasons the Wanderers have completed.

 For the full season-by-season history, see List of Western Sydney Wanderers FC seasons.